-Udder Success: The 'Got Milk?'
-Campaign Turns 25
+Udder Success: A Brief History of the 'Got Milk?'
+Campaign

 Shortly after he was hired as the executive director of the California Milk Processor Board, Jeff Manning had an epiphany.
 It was 1993.
 Sales of milk were sagging both in California and nationwide.
 Milk industry advocates had spent much of the 1980s promising that “Milk Does a Body Good,” with an ad campaign focused on its calcium and protein benefits.
 Consumers knew milk was good for them.
 But Manning realized they just didn’t care.